+The original work was finalised in August 2019.
 Due to the COVID-19 outbreak in 2020, and the associated air travel restrictions, there has been a large downturn in air traffic globally and at Dublin Airport.
-This October 2020 update assesses the economic impact of the operating restrictions in the context of a significantly revised traffic outlook for Dublin Airport covering the period 2022-2025.7
+An update to the economic impact analysis was conducted in October 2020 assesses the economic impact of the operating restrictions in the context of a significantly revised traffic outlook for Dublin Airport covering the period 2022-2025.8 This has been further updated in this report to reflect the traffic outlook as of May 2021.